Saujanya11/Future-Intern-Internship-/Task - 1/Readme.md

-Future-Intern-Internship- 🚀
+🚀 Future-Intern-Internship

+---

-🎮 Rock, Paper, Scissors Game
+# 🎮 Rock, Paper, Scissors Game

 A simple Rock, Paper, Scissors game where you can play against the computer! 🖥️✊✋✌️

-✨ Features
+## ✨ Features
 ✅ Play an interactive game of Rock, Paper, Scissors against the computer.

 ✅ Randomized computer choices for fair gameplay.